RastislavKish/nvda2speechd/README.md

 The server is a Linux program that waits for connections from clients and translates their requests to Speech dispatcher.

-This way, SD can be used with any Windows application supporting NVDA through its controller library.
+This way, SD can be used with any Windows application supporting NVDA through the screenreader's controller library.

 ## Build